 - Telegraph file photo by Dean Shalhoup

-Anthony Barnaby talks with Nashua police Det.
+Anthony Barnaby talks with then-Nashua police Det.
 Wayne McDonald outside of the Mason Street apartment building as police investigated the October 1988 murders.
 Barnaby, who was arrested but never convicted, was re-arrested Tuesday in Nashua.

 - Telegraph file photo

 Photos of Anthony Barnaby, top, and David Caplin show them in 1988 and after their arrest in 2011.